SUFFERING &

 2 Corinthians 4:16-17

 These words were written to "God’s church in Corinth and to all of his holy people throughout Greece."
 This is a promise for believers.
 Our troubles are in production of our reward.
 "They produce for us a glory" so that our endurance is not in vain.
 What may at first glance feel like a slap in the face, calling our troubles small, is actually a glimpse of how massive is our reward by comparison.
-In fact it is so massive, that it is outside the boundaries of our current comprehension.
+In fact it's so massive, that it is outside the boundaries of our current comprehension.

 “No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.”
 (1 Corinthians 2:9b) How bad are your troubles?
-Given they produce for you a glory (the original Greek word for produce is katergázomai and also means accomplish), it stands to reason that the glory and reward they produce is in direct comparison to the greatness of the troubles.
+Given they produce for you a glory (the original Greek word for produce is also means accomplish), it stands to reason that the glory and reward they produce is in direct comparison to the greatness of the troubles.
 Is your suffering extreme?
-Endure and so will you receive extreme glory.
+Endure in the faith and so will you receive extreme glory.
 You may one day consider the severity of your troubles a privilege.

 In Luke 22:42-44, we see Jesus praying before going to the cross.
 See if you notice something that strikes you as unexpected.